aronfraga/aronfraga/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-AronFraga-blue)](https://www.linkedin.com/in/aaron-fraga-4036a8244)

 ## 🚀 About Me
-I am a full stack developer with great experience working on technologies like Node.js, Express.js, Sequelize, SQL, MongoDB, React, Redux and C# .Net Core.
+Software developer with great experience working on technologies like Node.js, Express.js, Sequelize, SQL, MongoDB, React, Redux and C# .Net Core.
 I am a person with great motivation to learn, organized and flexible to changes.
 I have strong technical, social and teamwork skills.
 Obtained through my last training academic.
 I look to be part of a challenging company in which I can grow and expand my knowledge.

+what is my motivation? 🆙
+   - Be part of great teamwork.
+   - Continuous improvement both personally and professionally.
+   - Learn about new technology.

+👋 If you want contact me, this is my contact...
+      ✉️ aronfraga@gmail.com
+      📞 +5493412557111

 ## 🛠 Techs Skills
 - JAVASCRIPT